IBM/conversational-prompt-engineering/README.md

 IBM offers a free WastonX trial.
 To get a free acount with 200 USD cloud credit for free you should:
 1. Go to [Create an IBM Cloud account](https://cloud.ibm.com/registration) page .
-2. Create you account in a 4 steps process:
+2. Create your account in a 4 steps process:
    1. Enter your email and choose a password.
    2. Verify your email by entering the verification code that was sent to your email (look for an email with the subject "Your IBM Cloud verification code")
    3. Fill in the text boxes with your personal information.
 You can enter "None" in the company name text box, if this is irrelevant you use).